joinmarket-webui/jam-docker/readme.md

 ## Test
 The docker-compose setup will start 3 joinmarket-ui containers.
-Two "standalone" container connecting to the same bitcoin-core instance.
+Two "standalone" containers connecting to the same bitcoin-core instance.
 One "ui-only" container connecting to the second standalone container.

 ```sh